Vizzuality/half-earth-v3/_docs/scientists/AOI_summaries.md

 **- Human pressures:** Data from the new human pressure layers, which include a time series, is also extracted for each of the precalculated AOIs in the ArcPro Project `AOI_summaries_precalculations`, and formated in the corresponding notebooks.

 **Note:** although these new layers have a large coverage, we are only considering pixels classified as *high human pressure* in our calculations.
-The threshold for high human pressures is 0.4 for all human pressures except extraction, for which is 0.2.
-For this reason, about half of the WDPA have no human pressure data, as they do not intersect any pixels above those thresholds.
-However, there are geometries in the WDPA and Future places layers that should have human pressure values but they retrieved none.
-This is due to the malfunctioning of one of the tools used in ArcPro, probably due to rasterization problems when dealing with very small or very complex geometries.
-Although these cases are not common, in future iterations of the AOI we should try to identify the reason why the tool is failing and retrieve data for those geometries.